flu-crew/smot/paper/paper.md

 appropriate hypotheses can be facilitated through the subsampling, classifying, and filtering algorithms in `smot`.

 The utility of `smot` is explained by the following three cases.
-For subsampling, `smot` may process a phylogenetic tree that has labeled clades: taxa from each clade may be subsampled while maintaining a set number of taxa from each clade and also retaining provided reference strains.
-Alternatively, the number of strains within a clade may be scaled by sampling the $r^{th}$ root.
+For subsampling, `smot` may process a phylogenetic tree that has labeled clades: taxa from each clade may be subsampled while maintaining a set number of taxa from each clade and also retaining provided reference taxa.
+Alternatively, the number of strains within a clade may be scaled as $n_{sampled}=n^{1/r}$, where
+$n$ is the original number of taxa in the clade and $r$ is a user provided scaling factor.
 For classification, `smot` can process a partially labeled tree by inferring missing labels and prepending them to the taxa names.
-For filtering, `smot` may ingest a tree with user-provided trait labels and then remove any monophyletic group that has no recent member or has too few members.
+For filtering, `smot` takes a tree with user-provided trait labels and then removes, subsamples or edits any monophyletic subtrees that meet specific criteria.
 The subsequent section will briefly introduce related tools currently applied in phylogenetic analyses and outline the role `smot` can play in a phylogeneticist’s toolbox.